How long do EV batteries really last? Here’s what I’ve learned in the auto industry

 1. Temperature Extremes

 EV batteries hate heat.
 If you live in Phoenix or Vegas and your car sits outside all day at 110°F, the battery will degrade faster.
 Cold weather can temporarily reduce range, but heat can cause permanent wear.
-That is why many EVs today have liquid-cooled battery packs, which help stabilize internal temperatures.
-Some cheaper EVs still rely on air cooling, which can be less effective.
+That is, most EVs today have liquid-cooled battery packs, which help stabilize internal temperatures.
+According to the study, hot climates impose a penalty on battery life, with vehicles operating in hot conditions degrading 0.4% faster per year than those in mild climates.

 DC fast charging (like Tesla Superchargers or Electrify America) is great when you are on a road trip, but frequent use can stress the battery over time and reduce the state of health.